 Watch our corporate film to find out more...

-award 72 grants, totalling £3.1m to 61 organisations.
-More than just money, these funds will transform the lives of thousands of seafarers at home and abroad.
+award 64 grants, totalling £2.6m to 48 organisations.
+More than just money, your donations to our maritime charity will transform the lives of thousands of seafarers at home and abroad.

 The impact of your support